Homework

 Still not convinced?
 Here are a few more reasons.
 Homework matters because it:

-• Teaches pupils to be resilient and independent;
+- Teaches you to be resilient and independent;

-• Enables pupils to investigate and become involved in the wider community;
+- Enables you to investigate and become involved in the wider community;

-• Provides opportunities for pupils to read widely and often, developing fluency and comprehension appropriate to their age;
+- Provides opportunities to read widely and often, developing fluency and comprehension;

-• Enables pupils to apply knowledge, concepts and procedures appropriately for their age.
+- Enables you to apply knowledge, concepts and procedures.

 Support